trustoverip/ctwg-terminology-governance-guide/spec/52_manual_defsrefs.md

 March 2024 - The feature "xref" is under testing, so it is not fully operational yet
 :::

 `[[xref: title, term]]` is a short unique tag assigned to the remote Spec-Up document containing the def for the term being referenced.
-So any Spec-Up document that uses remote refs would need to include a doctag section that looks something like this:
+So, any Spec-Up document that uses remote refs would need to include a `doctag` section that looks something like this:

 In `specs.json`:
 ```